Pampered Chef: Products

 In 1990, Pampered Chef released a product known as the Valtrompia bread tube.
 The product is a metal tube in which refrigerated bread dough can be baked into a narrow, scalloped-edge loaf.
 As of the late 1990s, the product is available in five shapes—flower, square, heart, scalloped, and star.
 The bread is baked with the tube placed upright in the oven, allowing the bread to rise vertically along the tube.

+Lawsuit

+In April 2023, Pampered Chef was sued for alleged data sharing and sharing video viewing history from people visiting the company website with Google and Facebook.
+In June 2023, Pampered Chef settled the lawsuit claiming they did share video viewing history of users.